 1. Foreword

 East Sussex County Council’s (ESCC) Local Cycling and Walking Infrastructure Plan (LCWIP) sets out a proposed network of cycling and walking routes and measures in specific areas of the County.
-Importantly this will sit alongside our wider plans to improve mobility and transport over the next ten years, .
+Importantly this will sit alongside our wider plans to improve mobility and transport over the next ten years, as outlined in the ESCC Local Transport Plan.

 The opportunity to enable more people to walk and cycle has never been so important.
 The COVID-19 pandemic has had huge an impact on the way people work, socialise and, ultimately, travel.
 For some this has meant that they have been able to re-think about how they travel and cycling, and walking has become more of an option.
 We want to maintain this momentum by improving and adding to our existing network, and this LCWIP is a significant step to achieving this.

 The benefits associated with more people walking and cycling are evident.
-We know that it can improve our physical and mental health and wellbeing, and will directly contribute to moving us towards net zero carbon emissions.
+We know that it can improve our physical and mental health and wellbeing, through the fun and enjoyment and will directly contribute to moving us towards net zero carbon emissions.

 We must also not underestimate the importance that active travel will have in supporting the recovery of the economy.
 It will achieve this by improving connections and travel options for people to access education, training and employment opportunities, which will contribute to creating a healthy more reliable workforce.
-Individuals will benefit from financial savings arising from not having a need for vehicular travel, and supporting future clean growth in housing and employment.
+Individuals will benefit from financial savings arising from not having a need for vehicular travel, and supporting future clean growth through tourism and place making in housing and employment development.
 Despite all of these benefits we do understand that for most people, choosing to cycle or walk is only going to be a realistic option if it is convenient and fits easily into their lives

 So, PEOPLE are at the centre of this plan.
 We will focus as much on understanding people’s needs and the PLACES that they want to get to, as this will influence how we can encourage more to cycling and walking.
 This will also help inform us about the types of measures we need to deliver to help make this happen.